blacklistperformer/demo-repo/README.md

 we have closed the git bash command shell and not moving on to the next sptep

 we wrote a code of hello world and say hi function ion c++ this is to check stuf at time stamp 40 minutes

+ook a little bit opf error to moduify